yannikbenz/zeroe/README.md

 Therefore to retrain the models you need to enable those flags in the source code.

-## 3. data
+## 3. data + Attacks

-In order to perturb the data we preprocessed each tasks dataset by all our 10 perturbers and stored them to `data/task/{mode}_{perturber}_{level}.txt`, e.g. data/datasets/tc/train_phonetic_high.txt This naming scheme is important so run the experiments seamlessly.
+In order to perturb the data we preprocessed each dataset by all our 10 perturbers and stored them to `data/task/{mode}_{perturber}_{level}.txt`, e.g. data/datasets/tc/train_phonetic_high.txt This naming scheme is important so run the experiments seamlessly.